-- 77 As a consequence, these studies on other analogue substances than MTHPA, as currently documented, do not constitute a basis for comparing the properties of the Substance and of the analogue substances.
-ECHA considers that you have not provided information establishing that the structural differences identified between the Substance and the analogue substances do not contribute to the toxicological properties of these substances. - 78 In the absence of such information, you have not established that the Substance and the analogue substance(s) are likely to have similar properties.
-Therefore the information from the analogue substances cannot reliably contribute to your weight of evidence adaptations. - 79 Additional issues related to weight of evidence are addressed under the corresponding information requirements.
+- However, as indicated above in section 0.2.2, you have not provided in your dossier detailed information on the methods, results and conclusions, allowing for an independent assessment of the studies on the analogue substances other than for the study on MTHPA. - As a consequence, these studies on other analogue substances than MTHPA, as currently documented, do not constitute a basis for comparing the properties of the Substance and of the analogue substances.
+ECHA considers that you have not provided information establishing that the structural differences identified between the Substance and the analogue substances do not contribute to the toxicological properties of these substances. - In the absence of such information, you have not established that the Substance and the analogue substance(s) are likely to have similar properties. - Therefore, the information from the analogue substances cannot reliably contribute to your weight of evidence adaptations. - Additional issues related to weight of evidence are addressed under the corresponding information requirements.